 This self-published book also starts with Julia’s personal story.
 The main part is made up of her blog posts on different topics, starting with changing your mindset into a sober one, then covering several “firsts” like first weddings, holidays and parties alcohol-free.
 The next sections discuss a number of topics that come up for most people quitting alcohol, such as PAWS, the importance of self-care, relationships with people who drink, and the phases you may go through on your sober journey.

 The last sections of this book deal with sticking to an alcohol-free life for the longer term, and larger questions about our society’s relationship with drink.
 The appendix has lists of books and podcasts, websites, AF cocktail recipes, sober celebrities, a few restaurants and bars, and even a playlist.
-For someone contemplating an alcohol-free life, or at the beginning of their journey, there is lots to read (there is some repetition due to the way the book has been put together, but not excessively so!).
+For someone contemplating an alcohol-free life, or at the beginning of their journey, there is lots to read (there is some repetition due to the way the book has been put together, but not excessively so!), but it’s firmly on our to-read books for 2020.

 We also wrote a book last year!
 It came out in December 2019, and is the ultimate how-to guide to changing your drinking, whether you want to cut down, quit, or stop for a bit, and is packed with stories and tips from Club Soda members.
 The book will guide you to start paying attention to your drinking, and discovering the life you imagine.
 You will explore how drinking mindfully can transform your health, emotions and relationships, with practical advice to solving common problems.
 A big part of the books is a comprehensive guide to alcohol-free drinks: what are they, how they are made, and how to enjoy them.
 How to be a mindful drinker is available on paperback, ebook, and audiobook.
 Read more about How to be a mindful drinker – with additional places to purchase!